Laboratory-Imaging/JOBS-examples/NIS_v6.10/34-Acquire_until/README.md

 ![JOB Variables](images/41-Variables.png)

 Then we modify the rest of the JOB as follows:
-- Plate definition task goes below the Varibales task,
+- Plate definition task goes below the Variables task,
 - insert the Well selection below it and select two wells only,
 - the Well loop task goes inside the time loop,
 - before the well loop (inside the time loop) add Expression task and set the variable wellsVisited to 0 in it